-1.40 The Chief Finance Officer is responsible for ensuring that the annual statement of accounts is prepared in accordance with the "Code of Practice on Local Authority Accounting in the United Kingdom "(CIPFA/LASAAC).
+1.40 The Corporate Director of Finance and Resources is responsible for ensuring that the annual statement of accounts is prepared in accordance with the "Code of Practice on Local Authority Accounting in the United Kingdom "(CIPFA/LASAAC).
 The Audit Committee is responsible for approving the annual statement of accounts following the audit process.